josephspurrier/surfstack-wamp/README.md

 SurfStack WAMP
 ==============
+Welcome!
+You've stumbled upon one of the quickest ways to get a full HTML and PHP web development environment up and running in seconds on a Windows machine.

+No installation required.
+Just download, extract, and run SSWamp.exe to gain access to the most widely used applications on the web.

+You deserve a suite of tools that works as efficiently as you do so we've designed a rock solid environment for use on your next endeavour.

+Screenshots are available in the [Wiki](https://github.com/josephspurrier/surfstack-wamp/wiki/SurfStack-WAMP-Screenshots).

 SurfStack WAMP allows HTML websites and PHP applications to run on a Windows computer.
 SurfStack WAMP is a package of open source software that includes:
 - Apache v2.4.7 (Web Server)